 - Has FDSR that informs you when K-band from collision avoiding systems is interfering with your radar detector

-- Has built-in GPS with database of both radar and non-radar threats
+- Has built-in GPS with a database of both radar and non-radar threats

 - Those taking road trips and night drives will benefit from the Stay Alert feature

-- Range on highway mode is not long enough
+- The range on highway mode is not long enough

 - Does not use digital signal processing

-- Build of radar detector is of poor quality
+- The build of the radar detector is of poor quality

 - Compromises detection of X-band because of off-axis detection